 A bookmarklet?
 Why not simply plug into Google Ad Manager?

-The required API function was removed in February 2022.
+The required API function was removed.

 The other avenue for direct integration, a creative wrapper, was discarded for the following reasons:

-Full hands-off updates are in the works.
+Hands-off updates are in the works.
 Subscribers will be notified once they are ready.

 Why should I trust this is safe?